ebird/ebirdst/docs/articles/applications.md

 very least, the focal region, season, and species should be modified for your application.
-In some cases, species may be present in your focal region throughout the full annual cycle and you may want to consider an importance metric derived by combing multiple seasons of data for each species or using weekly estimates to identify the week of highest importance for each species.
+In some cases, species may be present in your focal region throughout the full annual cycle and you may want to consider an importance metric derived by combining multiple seasons of data for each species or using weekly estimates to identify the week of highest importance for each species.

-For a more robust approach to this this problem, you may want to use eBird Status Data Products within the framework of Systematic Conservation Prioritization.
+For a more robust approach to this problem, you may want to use eBird Status Data Products within the framework of Systematic Conservation Prioritization.
 Tools such as the R package [`prioritizr`](https://prioritizr.net/) can be used in conjunction with the eBird Status Data Products to solve spatial conservation planning problems with a broad range of objectives and constraints.